Groundviews

 This cautious approach was evident in their response to calls for accountability for past atrocities committed during the war.
 While the JVP leadership has publicly apologized for their role in the 1988-89 insurrection, their continued commemoration of the “November Heroes” who died in the struggle, framing it as a struggle against “imperialism and Indian expansionism”, suggests a reluctance to fully confront their past and its impact on Tamil communities.
 This approach aligns with the party’s broader framing of communalism as a tool used by elites to divide the working class and against the country’s interests.
 By insisting on shared economic grievances, the JVP attempts to create a common ground that transcends ethnic boundaries[3].

-The JVP’s engagement with the aragalaya, therefore, raises questions about its ability to respond to the calls for genuine reconciliation and a more inclusive country.
+The JVP’s engagement with the aragalaya, therefore, raises questions about their ability to respond to the calls for genuine reconciliation and a more inclusive country.
 While their participation in the protests and their criticism of the ruling regime might resonate with some voters, their reluctance to address the core issues of devolution and accountability for past injustices could hinder their efforts to build trust with the Tamil community.

 Internal tensions and the path forward